• Home

 I have been privileged to have a solo show at the Canton Museum of Art in 2001 and a permanent collection at the Congress Lake Club.
 My work has received recognition in photographic competitions and has been published in the periodical "Popular Photography" in 2002.
 I have been represented in galleries in Nantucket, MA and Cleveland, OH, as well as many private collections.

-I am having a book published of my original portfolio of traditional, old style barber shops- images that I shot over 20 years!
-The book, entitled Next Please, should be completed by the end of August and offered for sale during the studio tour.
+I recently worked on a book of my original portfolio of traditional, old style barber shops- images that I shot over 20 years!
+The book, entitled Next Please, is now published.
 I will contribute 25% of sales to the Community Grants Fund."

 Visit Joe's website